Ignacio Elizondo

-Francisco Ignacio de Elizondo Villarreal, (born Salinas Valley, New Kingdom of León, New Spain, March 9, 1766 - died San Marcos, Texas, New Spain, c.
-September 12, 1813), was a royalist military officer during the Mexican war of independence against Spain.
+Francisco Ignacio de Elizondo Villarreal (March 9, 1766 - c.
+September 12, 1813) was a royalist military officer during the Mexican war of independence against Spain.
 He is mostly known for his capture of insurgent leaders Miguel Hidalgo, Ignacio Allende, José Mariano Jiménez, and Juan Aldama at the Wells of Baján, Coahuila in 1811.
 Initially a supporter of Mexican independence who converted to the royalist cause, Elizondo is sometimes compared to the American Benedict Arnold.
 In 1813, after a successful campaign against rebel armies he was assassinated by one of his junior officers.

 Personal life

 Elizondo was born in the village of Salinas (now Salinas Victoria, Nuevo León).
 He was son of José Marcos de Elizondo and María Josefa de Villarreal.
 He was of Spanish and Basque ancestry.
 During his childhood, Elizondo lived in the village of Pesquería Grande (present-day Garcia, Nuevo León).
 His father owned many agricultural estates (haciendas).
 In 1787, at the age of twenty-one he married María Gertrudis.
 She died on March 6, 1797, while giving birth to his son, José Rafael Eusebio.

 Ignacio Elizondo began his military career in 1798, after being appointed Lieutenant of Pesquería's provincial militia company.
 Two years later, he was appointed Captain of the Punta de Lampazos provincial dragoons, one of the largest military units in the New Kingdom of León, present day Nuevo Leon.
 One year later Elizondo returned again to his former position at Pesquería's provincial militia.
 In 1806, the governor of Nuevo León, Pedro de Herrera y Levya, appointed him to command the Eighth Dragoons, a company, which would operate in Texas against the frequent Apache attacks taking place.
 Elizondo requested from the Viceroy an exemption from his military command as he was having serious financial problems.
 He owed money to the Roman Catholic church for livestock and land he had purchased.
 However, Governor de Herrera, declined to exempt him from his military duties which caused friction between the two men.
 He subsequently married Maria Romana Carrasco and, in 1806, the couple moved to the Hacienda of San Juan de Canoas, in Coahuila state, where he also administrated the Hacienda of Alamo near the city of Monclova.